La Rochelle set up Leinster rematch with dominant Exeter win

 Prior to that, in a ferocious start, the sides exchanged early tries as Sam Simmonds quick-tapped his way over before Raymond Rhule grubbered through and then seized upon Antoine Hastoy’s kick through to level the scores in under ten minutes.

-After Seuteni’s try put La Rochelle in front, they would add two more against 14 men before the break as first Gregory Aldritt picked from the base of the to make it three, before a sequence of dazzling offloads ended in Tawera Kerr-Barlow scoring and effectively wrapping things up at half-time.
+After Seuteni’s try put La Rochelle in front, they would add two more against 14 men before the break as first Gregory Aldritt picked from the base of the scrum to make it three, before a sequence of dazzling offloads ended in Tawera Kerr-Barlow scoring and effectively wrapping things up at half-time.

 Rhule was again benefitted by the quality of Hastoy as he stepped inside to score after a well-judged crossfield kick, and Hastoy was able to bring up 40 off the tee after Pierre Bourgarit flopped over the line from a dominant maul.